 Your NYC foot doctor can use both surgical and non-surgical treatments for rheumatoid arthritis.
 Non-surgical treatments include:

 - Physical therapy: The best podiatrists understand that both stretching and strengthening the joints of your ankle and foot enhance the joint’s function.
-Not only does such treatment improve your flexibility, it helps prevent future deformity.
+Not only does such treatment improve your flexibility, but it also helps prevent future deformity.

-- Foot massage: Podiatry doctors acknowledge that the foot’s tendons and other muscles become more supple through the increased blood circulation that results from massage.
+- Foot massage: Podiatry doctors acknowledge that the foot’s tendons and other muscles become more supple through the increased blood circulation that results from the massage.